jocosocial/twitarr/rest_documentation.md

 * unread=&lt;boolean&gt; - Optional (Default: false) - only show unread seamail if true
 * after=&lt;ISO_8601_DATETIME&gt; OR &lt;epoch&gt; - Optional (Default: all messages) - Only show seamail after this point in time.
   * Tip: You can store last_checked from the results of this call, and pass it back as the value of the after parameter in your next call to this endpiont.
-You will only get messages created/updated since your last call.
+You will only get threads created/updated since your last call.
 Useful if you are polling.

 #### Returns